jefeish/pr-notification-app/docs/EVENT_CONFIGURATION.md

 **Recommendation**: Keep enabled to track deployment results

 ### NOTIFY_READY_TO_MERGE

 **Controls**: Ready-to-merge detection and notifications

-- Triggered when PR has all required approvals AND all checks pass
+- Uses GitHub's `mergeable_state` to determine when PR is ready
-- Notifies PR owner their PR is ready to be merged
+- Only notifies for states that indicate the PR can actually be merged
-- Includes approval count and check status summary
+- Avoids notification noise from blocked, conflicted, or out-of-date PRs
+- Focuses on actionable merge opportunities

 **Default**: `true`
-**Recommendation**: Keep enabled to notify when PRs are ready for merge
+**Recommendation**: Keep enabled for efficient merge notifications

+**States that trigger notification**:

+- `clean` - Mergeable and all checks passing ✅
+- `unstable` - Mergeable but some checks failing ⚠️

+**All other states are ignored** (no notifications sent):

+- `blocked`, `dirty`, `behind`, `unknown`, `divergent`, `has_hooks`, etc.

 ## Configuration Examples